You might be wondering why

 Apple also actively works on reducing app binary size and added app thinning in iOS 9.
 This creates optimized versions of your app, and the user only downloads the architecture that is required for the current device.
 This also strips away bitcode, resulting in a total SDK footprint of about 20–30 MB.

 The PDF specification requires us to embed a sizeable list of character maps that add a few megabytes per architecture to ensure that text in PDF form can be converted to Unicode to make search and text selection work as expected.
 This is required for many documents, and it is especially important for decoding documents with CJK characters.
 We already optimize these character maps into a more efficient binary format to save both CPU time and size compared to the raw text version.
 (See this repository to get an idea of how a subset of character maps looks unprocessed.)

-Rendering PDF documents is a complex task, so we have a separate document explaining some of the challenges.
+Rendering PDF documents is a complex task, so we have a separate guide explaining some of the challenges.

 PSPDFKit.bundle folder.
 This adds about 1 MB to your application.
 Images are highly optimized to take up as little space as possible.
 You could remove images that are not needed, but there is a risk you might delete too much — this probably isn’t worthwhile for the small size reduction you might achieve.